 Edgar had three hobbies.
 He built violins of different sizes right up to the cello and also other fine carpentry.
 He growed cactuses, hundreds of them, indoors and in a heated greenhouse.
 He was an advanced amateur photographer, also half-size and glass plates.
 Some photos are set up group photos where he himself can look a little stiff, probably partly because he was the photographer himself with the help of self-timers.
 But many images are atmospheric or snapshots that feel very modern.

 Most of the pictures here taken in the '20s and '30s were taken by Edgar.
 He took many pictures of family and friends but above all of the children.
 Many photos show Elga playing with her sister and according to Elga it is a true picture, as they rarely socialized with anyone other than the family.
 Many of the family were also unmarried and childless.
-They did not play with the children in the village and the schoolmates were in Viborg.
+They did not play with the children in the village and the schoolmates were in Vyborg.

 In summer, the family was often in Tikkala.
 It was not so far from Tienhaara, it took maybe 20 minutes by car, it was only about six kilometers as the crow flies.
 Tikkala was bought by Olga and Edgar's grandfather Georg Herman Sesemann in 1861.
 Tikkala was a country estate with about three residential buildings, outbuildings and economy buildings with land and water.
-It is located about six kilometers north of Viborg and on the coast of the Gulf of Finland.
+It is located about six kilometers north of Vyborg and on the coast of the Gulf of Finland.